stratusjerry/velero/site/content/docs/main/file-system-backup.md

 9. Once all such files are found, the init container's process terminates successfully and the pod moves on to running other init containers/the main containers.

-Velero won't restore a resource if a that resource is scaled to 0 and already exists in the cluster.
+Velero won't restore a resource if the resource is scaled to 0 and already exists in the cluster.
 If Velero restored the requested pods in this scenario, the Kubernetes reconciliation loops that manage resources would delete the running pods because its scaled to be 0.
 Velero will be able to restore once the resources is scaled up, and the pods are created and remain running.